Differences Between Mutual Funds and ETFs

-There are fundamental differences between mutual funds and ETFs that investors need to know before investing.
+There are fundamental differences between mutual funds and exchange-traded funds , or ETFs, that investors need to know before investing.
 They each have their advantages and disadvantages.
-Perhaps most importantly, mutual funds and ETFs can be used in combination to build a solid portfolio.
+Perhaps most importantly, and if used correctly, mutual funds and ETFs can be used together to build a solid portfolio.

 Similarities of Mutual Funds and ETFs

 Many investors that want to learn about exchange-traded funds (ETFs), try to find information about how they are different than mutual funds.

 But before going over the differences between the two, there are actually a few key similarities that are valuable to know.

 Here's how mutual funds and ETFs are alike:

 - They are diversified investments: Both mutual funds and ETFs enable investors to buy a basket of securities within one investment security.
 They both typically invest within a stated or implied objective, such as growth, value or income, and they will usually invest within a certain category of stocks or bonds, such as large-cap stocks, foreign stocks, or intermediate-term bonds.

 - Most ETFs work like index mutual funds: Most ETFs are passively-managed, which makes them most similar to index mutual funds.
 Within this similarity, both the index fund and the ETF will mirror the performance of an underlying index, such as the S&P 500; they both have extremely low expense ratios compared to actively-managed funds; and they both can be prudent investment types for diversification and portfolio construction.